antvis/G6/docs/manual/middle/elements/edges/arc.en.md

 ### labelCfg
 `labelCfg` is an object which is the same as the common attribute of edge.
-Refer to [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge)。
+Refer to [Built-in Edges].
 Base on the code in [Special Attribute: curveOffset](#Special Attribute: curveOffset) section, we add `labelCfg` to `defaultEdge`.<br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*xu0FSKNxQNUAAAAAAAAAAABkARQnAQ' width=150/>
 ```javascript